-- a) Known cost factors, reliable data. - b) Reasonable cost for performance. - c) Consideration of installation costs. - The cost factors for BASE-T Ethernet components and cabling are well known and are extensible with high confidence. - Prior experience in the development of twisted pair physical layer specifications for Ethernet indicates that the specifications developed by this project will entail a reasonable cost for the target performance. - The widespread use and low cost of installation of structured twisted pair cabling systems supports economic feasibility with regards to total cost of installation. - Network design, installation and maintenance costs are minimized by preserving network architecture, management, and software.
+- a) Known cost factors, reliable data. - b) Reasonable cost for performance. - c) Consideration of installation costs. - The cost factors for BASE-T Ethernet components and cabling are well known. - Prior experience in the development of twisted pair physical layer specifications for Ethernet indicates that the specifications developed by this project will entail a reasonable cost for the resulting performance. - The widespread use and low cost of installation of structured twisted pair cabling systems supports economic feasibility with regards to total cost of installation. - Network design, installation and maintenance costs are minimized by preserving network architecture, management, and software.